Amgen Achieves Self Reported Market Cap of $109.50 Million (AMG)

-Amgen (AMG) traded flat against the U.S. dollar during the one day period ending at 0:00 AM Eastern on October 10th.
-During the last week, Amgen has traded flat against the U.S. dollar.
-Amgen has a market capitalization of $109.50 million and approximately $89.84 worth of Amgen was traded on exchanges in the last day.
-One Amgen token can now be bought for $0.52 or 0.00001767 BTC on cryptocurrency exchanges.
+Amgen (AMG) traded flat against the dollar during the 1 day period ending at 23:00 PM ET on October 14th.
+Amgen has a market capitalization of $109.50 million and approximately $89.84 worth of Amgen was traded on exchanges in the last 24 hours.
+One Amgen token can now be bought for about $0.52 or 0.00001767 BTC on major exchanges.
+In the last seven days, Amgen has traded flat against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.